National Writers Series Scholarship Application

 General Guidelines for Fiction, Nonfiction and Journalism Submissions

 - The title page must have the title of the work in the center.
-Under the title, if the work is prose, indicate if it is fiction or nonfiction.
+Under the title, if the work is prose, indicate if it is fiction, nonfiction or journalism.
 There should be no identifying information (e.g. your name, grade, or school) on the title page or anywhere in the submission.
 All written pieces are reviewed anonymously to ensure fair and equitable judging.

 - Double-space the text of your submission, and use Times New Roman font.
 The font size should be 12 pt.

 - Maximum length: 2,000 words.
 If your work is longer, you may submit an excerpt.